mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 like a human, an upright biped averaging two meters in height and 100 kilograms in mass.
 There are two
-sexes: male and female, of which the most notable external difference is the male’s increased size and more impressive mane.
+sexes: male and female, of which the most notable external difference is the male's increased size and more impressive mane.
 Females outnumber males by a ratio of three to one.